 Open your PubSub+ Cloud Console account and navigate to the Event Portal Discovery.
 Here you can upload your scan file you download in the last step or use our pre-scanned file instead.
 For the purpose of walk through we will be using the pre-scanned file below.

 One of the first things we want to do is to organize our work in a Workspace.
 Click on your scan file from the table and select Assign to Workspace.

 NYC Modern Tax Co and select Run Synchronization Audit.

 Once your workspace is created you'll see the Staging view.
-What you essentially have here is all the objects the Discovery Agent found in the Kafka cluster it scanned.
-There are a few Consumer Groups that were discovered, a few Kafka Connectors, some Topics and Schemas.
+What you essentially have here is all the objects the Discovery Agent found in the Kafka cluster it scanned which includes

-First we need to associate the Consumer Groups, Connectors, Topics, and Schema that were discovered from our NYC Taxi Analytics cluster to a Domain.
+First we need to associate the Consumer Groups, Connectors, Topics, and Schema that were discovered from our NYC Taxi Analytics cluster to an Application Domain.

 To do this click on the "+ Create" button and select *Create Application Domain.